LGBTQ+ Teen Therapy in Orlando

 Teenagers are too Young to Know who they are

-This assumption immediately dismisses all of the self-reflection that takes place before LGBTQ+ teens have the courage to share their understanding of themselves with someone who they hope they can trust.
-If we so quickly dismiss the thought processes of a loved one, we dismiss the opportunity to learn from their story and provide support, accordingly.
+This assumption immediately dismisses all of the self-reflection that takes place before LGBTQ+ teens.
+They have the courage to share their understanding of themselves.
+Also with someone who they hope they can trust.
+If we quickly dismiss the thought processes of a loved one then we dismiss the opportunity to learn from their story.
+By doing this we do not provide the support accordingly.
 Even if later in life an LGBTQ+ teenager changes the labels they use to describe their identity, it does not indicate that they prematurely assigned a false label to themselves.

-It is quite possible that one’s perception of gender and sexuality might shift as they gain new experiences, but that does not mean that their present moment experience is in any way invalid.
+It is quite possible that one’s perception of gender and sexuality might shift as they gain new experiences.
+This does not mean that their present moment experience is in any way invalid.
 A teenager’s experience of gender and sexuality is no less valid than that of an adult.
-In fact, it actually takes a great deal of self-awareness to be able to communicate one’s gender identity or sexual orientation as a teenager.
-LGBTQ+ teens who have the courage to share these elements of their life with loved ones deserve to be met with open hearts and minds.
+In fact, it actually takes a great deal of self-awareness to be able to communicate one’s gender identity.
+Also their sexual orientation as a teenager.
+LGBTQ+ teens that have the courage to share the elements of their lives with loved ones deserve to be met with open hearts and minds.

 Coming out is a Trend

 Coming out takes bravery.
-Teenagers are not sheltered from the extent to which the world can be unkind to those are fall outside society’s perception of what is normal.
+Teenagers are not sheltered from the extent to which the world can be unkind.
+This relates to those are fall outside society’s perception of what is normal.
 LGBTQ+ teens who share their gender identity or sexual orientation are making a conscious choice to share a potentially vulnerable element of their life with someone who they believe they can trust.
-Assuming that one is coming out to be trendy eliminates the opportunity to have an open and honest conversation with an LGBTQ+ teen about themselves and their mental health.
+Assuming that one is coming out to be trendy eliminates the opportunity to have an open and honest conversation with an LGBTQ+ teen.
+This relates to how they feel about themselves and their mental health.

-If you or someone you know could benefit from LGBTQ+ affirmative counseling for teens, please contact us at 407-967-1327.
+If you could benefit from LGBTQ+ affirmative counseling for teens, please contact us at 407-967-1327.